DIDSR/COPE/README.md

 Overall, the tool consists of a user interface built using A-Frame, Three.js, and WebXR for the easy creation of image quality test patterns.
 It is housed on a website that can be accessed on any WebXR-compatible device with internet access.
 Results of the tool will be downloaded as a JSON file at the end of the experiement.
 This feature enables users to easily test and save results.

-The tool is available here: [Contrast Sensitivity Dectection Tool](https://khushibhansali.github.io/WebXR-contrast-sensitivity-tool/tool/)
+The tool is available here: [Contrast Sensitivity Detection Tool](https://khushibhansali.github.io/WebXR-contrast-sensitivity-tool/tool/)

-Documentation for the tool is available here: [Contrast Sensitivity Dectection Tool](https://khushibhansali.github.io/WebXR-contrast-sensitivity-tool/tool/)
+Documentation for the tool is available here: [Documentation](https://khushibhansali.github.io/WebXR-contrast-sensitivity-tool/documentation/)

 ## Contrast Sensitivity Dectection Tool